Local Information Privacy and Its Application to Privacy-Preserving Data Aggregation: Introduction

 \subsection{Local Information Privacy}

 In this paper, we make use of the maximum ratio of posterior to prior to capture information leakage in the local setting, denote as local information privacy (LIP).
 Originally, information privacy (IP) was proposed in a central setting by Calmon et. al. \cite{Centrlized_IP}, which requires a trusted curator.
-Another reason that prohibits Centralized IP from being adopted in practice is that the distribution of all users' data is too complex to express or capture, especially for a large-size dataset.
+The main reason that prohibits Centralized IP from being adopted in practice is that the distribution of all users' data is too complex to express or capture, especially for a large-size dataset.
 In contrast, LIP requires only the prior distribution of one particular user's data, which can be obtained through many approaches in practice.

 An illustrative example of why context-aware privacy notions result in increased utility is shown in Fig. \ref{fig:example_channel}, which shows the perturbation mechanisms of context-free (LDP) and context-aware (LIP) notions and the comparison of the mean square errors when collecting private binary data with specific prior.
 We illustrate the optimal perturbation probabilities for the same privacy budget (epsilon=0.6) under both LDP and LIP privacy notions.
 Observe that the perturbation channel of LDP is symmetric, while LIP designs perturbation parameters according to the prior knowledge.
-When the data value is quite certain, it has smaller probability to flip the value in order to increase the utility, while when the data takes a value that has small probability of happening, the mechanism also protect its privacy by a large perturbation probability (a large amount of additive noise).
-In this example, the probability of flipping the data value through the LDP mechanism is $0.35$ in contrast to $0.2\times{0.55}+0.8\times 0.1=0.19$ of the LIP mechanism.
+When the data value is quite certain, it has a smaller probability of flipping the value to increase utility.
+While when the data takes a value that has a small probability of happening, the mechanism also protects its privacy by a large perturbation probability (a large amount of additive noise).
+In this example, the probability of flipping the data value through the LDP mechanism is $0.35$ in contrast to $0.2\times{0.55}+0.8\times 0.1=0.19$ of the LIP based mechanism.
 As a result, LIP leads to an enhanced utility than LDP.